colonelpopcorn/home-server/README.md

-# Home Kubernetes Cluster - WIP
+# Home server with Docker + Traefik

-Trying to set up some automation scripts to quickly bootstrap a [Kubernetes](https://github.com/kubernetes/kubernetes) cluster with [Traefik](https://github.com/containous/traefik) as an ingress controller.
-I also want to put deployment manifests for common services in the scripts folder.
+Docker-compose files for various services I want to use in my home.